ga-wdi-boston/wdi_1_ruby_demo_conditionals/README.md

 ![General Assembly Logo](http://i.imgur.com/ke8USTq.png)

-# Assignment Name (Ruby String Lab)
+# Ruby Conditionals Demo

 ## Objectives

 By the end of this, students should be able to:

-- Objective 1
+- Select the proper conditional statement (if, if/else, unless)
-- Objective 2
+- Predict the results of a conditional statement, given the value of variables
-- Objective 3
+- Write small programs using conditional statements

 ## Instructions